GregHilston/Simple-Slack-Bot/README.md

 ### Call Back Example - Hello World Bot

-To show how easy it is to now write a custom bot, lets walk through writing a Hello World Bot using Simple Slack Bot.
-Hello World Bot will simply reply to every message sent by a user, in every channel Hello World Bot is in, with "Hello World!"

 Assuming you followed the installation and integrating correctly, all you have to do is define a function.
-We'll do this by creating a `hello_world` function.
+We'll do this by creating a `notify` function.

 ```
 def notify(self, dictionary):
     return "Hello World!"
 ```

-and then pass the method `notify` to Simple Slack Bot by calling register (as demonstrated in Integration)
+and then pass the method `notify` to Simple Slack Bot by calling register (as demonstrated in Integration).
+Any string your function returns will be printed out by Simple Slack Bot.